Sad that last day of the month is a Monday... means little or no film viewing. Boo!

 Giving Thanks

-Thanks to Fox, I watched Night at the Museum with my father on this Thanksgiving evening.
+with my father on this Thanksgiving evening.
 Can't recall the last time I watched an entire film on primetime television with commercial interruptions.
 Always wanted to see this but was hoping for a better experience.
 Dad enjoyed it.
 Probably will rewatch on disc one of these days along w/the sequel.

 In my home of my birth, I went out to the late show of Ninja Assassin, partly to kill time and partly b/c I did want to see to this flick.
 Fuck all if I wasn't disappointed in this on-screen travesty.
 Besides being completely absurd, the film is a snoozefest.
 You'd think that guys that invented bullet-time could produce something interesting w/the ninja lore rather than the CG bloody smear of celluloid I saw.
 Kept waiting for the "I will see this again" moment but it never came.
 So unfortunate as this could've been good.